Universitas 21 - U21

 Opportunities for collaboration and international experience

-Incentive Funding for Internationalisation within the U21 Network
+Call: Incentive funding for internationalisation for the development of partnerships within the U21 Network

-To strengthen the collaboration with members within the U21 network and encourage long-term sustainable projects within the U21 network, Lund University offers seed funding for projects that are carried out together with U21 partners and that have an educational focus with a special interest in sustainability and internationalisation.
+To strengthen the cooperation between members within the U21 Network, Lund University offers stimulus funds for projects that are carried out together with U21 partners and that have an educational focus with a particular interest in sustainability and internationalisation.

 Shortcuts to the content of the page